 When you pay the back tax in your online bank or in MyTax, your payment is displayed in MyTax in 1 to 2 days.

 When you pay in MyTax, the amount is debited from your bank account on the same day.
 You cannot change the due date.

 Your back taxes are subject to late-payment interest with relief.
 The interest period begins on 1 February 2019 and continues up to the due date of the back tax concerned.
-The interest is included in the sum total that you see in MyTax and on your tax decision.
+The interest is included in the sum total that you see in MyTax and your tax decision.
 The rate of late-payment interest with relief is 2% in 2019.
-However, we always deduct €20 from the interest that you have to pay (or we deduct the amount in its entirety if it is less than €20).
+However, we always deduct €20 from the amount you have to pay (or we deduct the entire sum of the interest if it stays below €20).